union-imgcross icon

 Public Holidays in Denmark

-Several national and official holidays in Denmark are obligatory leaves for employees.
-These holidays are as follows.
+Several national and official holidays in Denmark offer obligatory employee leaves, as listed below.

 • New Year's Day